sysgenerated/healthcare-startup/README.md

 ## Model Changes
-1. Subclassed ColumnTransformer to create a customer transform
+1. Subclassed ColumnTransformer to create a custom transform
-   1. Added a two new features to indicate groups with "large" value_counts.
+   1. Added two new features to indicate groups with "large" value_counts.
 2. Used xgboost with a light grid search